peerpub/peerpub/README.md

 need to be in place before starting the web app:

 1. MongoDB v3.6 or newer (used for the data)
-2. ~~MySQL 5.6 or later~~ (not yet in use, might get used for BPM platform if not substituted by H2)
+2. H2 SQL database for the Camunda BPM process engine (so by default no further SQL service needs to be provided by you!)
-3. Tomcat Server (vX.X?) with OpenJDK 8 or newer
+3. optional: Tomcat Server (vX.X?) with OpenJDK 8 or newer (or just use some init system together with the JAR package or Docker containers, see below)

+Please also read the [notes on data persistance](doc/database.md) carefully.

 ## Quick demo instance